Development of novel targeted therapies and therapeutic vaccines for broad types of cancer

 We aspire to substantially improve health care using our nanotechnology platforms

 PDX Pharmaceuticals focuses on developing functionalized nanomaterials into drugs.
 We aspire to substantially improve health care using our nanotechnology platforms.
 PDX Pharma was established in 2010, supported by the Biomedical Engineering Department of Oregon Health and Science University (OHSU) School of Medicine and The Oregon Nanoscience and Microtechnologies Institute (ONAMI).
-We develop novel nanomaterials from the hybrid of organic and inorganic materials as carriers for targeted delivery or co-delivery of therapeutics for the treatment of cancer (breast, lung, melanoma, and colorectal cancer).
-Our drug cargos are carefully selected based on strong scientific rationale and knowledge in precision medicine and patient care.
-Our nanoparticle platform is versatile; it can deliver oligonucleotides, chemotherapy, antibody, small molecule inhibitors, vaccines, and/or imaging agents.
+We develop novel cancer therapeutics by combining nanotechnology and cancer systems biology.
+These proprietary therapeutics have been shown to overcome resistance of current targeted therapies and to also trigger antitumor immunity in animal models.
+Our nanoparticle platform can co-delivering siRNA, chemo drugs, vaccines, and/or immunotherapies and it is capable of targeted delivery of these cargos to solid tumors upon intravenous administration.
+These cargos are carefully selected based on strong scientific rationale and knowledge in precision medicine and patient care.

-The Company’s strategy is to build significant value in our nanomaterial drug candidates that address unmet medical need and have substantial commercial potential, secure intellectual property rights, and initiate early stage commercial development (e.g., pre-clinical and toxicity evaluations, as well as Phase I clinical trials by partnering with OHSU).
-Upon sufficient validation of our candidates, the Company intends to partner with one or more large pharmaceutical companies that have expertise in clinical trial execution, manufacturing, and marketing.
+The Company’s strategy is to build significant value in our nanomaterial drug candidates that address unmet medical need and have substantial commercial potential, secure intellectual property rights, and initiate early stage commercial development.
+We are conducting IND enabling studies of our drug candidate (AIRISE-02) and are raising $5M to initiate the clinical trial in early 2022.

-Our technology has been developed through support from NIH (NCI, NCATS, NIDDK, NIGMS, NIEHS, NIAID), ONAMI, OHSU, PNNL, and Foundations (Prospect Creek, Gordon Moore, Hillcrest, Women’s Health Circle of Giving).
+Our technologies have been developed through support from NIH (NCI, NCATS, NIDDK, NIGMS, NIEHS, NIAID), ONAMI, OHSU, PNNL, and Foundations (Prospect Creek, Wayne D. Kuni & Joan E. Kuni, Gordon Moore, Hillcrest, Women’s Health Circle of Giving).